ourobouros/franciscop.github.io/blog/better-promises/readme.md

 value = await Promise.all(value.map(op3));
 ```

-It would be better if let the promise chain figure out those:
+It would be better if let the promise chain figure out those and worked as expected:

 ```js
 // Does NOT work